Tuesday, September 9, 2025

 Valle's Steak House, Springfield, MA.
 Circa 1970s.

-The former Valle's Steak House, Albany, NY, had a similar design to the one in Springfield, MA., now Bryant and Stratton College.
+The former Valle's Steak House, Albany, NY, had a similar design to the one in Springfield, MA., now Bryant and Stratton College (Nov.
+2024).
+The covered carport in front of the entrance, visible in the photo above, has since been removed here, though the exterior is otherwise unchanged.

 ________________________________________________________________